yoloium/rs3-launcher/README.md

 ```
 crc32 - libarchive-zip-perl - used to verify that files were downloaded correctly
 curl - curl - used to download files
-unlzma - xz-utils - used to decompress files
+7zip - p7zip - used to compress/decompress files
 gcc - gcc - compile the program
 ```